cwcowell/cwcowell.github.io/services.md

 ## Topics

-I teach a range of topics covering many different roles and aspects of software development.

 + Code literacy
 + QA automation
 + Documentation tools
 + Software development tools and processes

 See a full list of topics [here](topics.html).